Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 Container iteration notes:

 - A container can be any of: list, set, vector, or map.
+  Each iteration result, named `item` in the code above, will be the next respective item in the container from first to last.
+- The returned iteration item variable (`item` above) may be reassigned inside the loop without influencing the next iteration step.
+Its scope is limited to one single iteration of the loop.
-- For the map, the keys will be iterated like a set.
+- For the map, the keys will be returned in the iteration, not the values.
+You can get the corresponding value as usual, e.g. via `map[iterated_key]`.
-- If the container is changed during iteration, a `ContainerIterationError` will be raised.
+- A mutable container like a list, set, or map must not be changed while you are still iterating it.
+  If this happens, a `ContainerChangedError` will be raised.
+You should not rely on this intentionally, it is considered a programming error caught for your convenience.

 ### Import statement (import)